Josephine McDonald Yarbrough: Adult life

 After completing her studies at Flora MacDonald College, she moved to Radford, Virginia, where she met Joel Alexander Yarbrough, a graduate of the Virginia Polytechnic Institute who was employed at a bank.
 The married on December 11, 1901, and had two sons.
 They moved to Charlotte, North Carolina, where her husband founded a coal and ice company and developed a dairy store chain.

-Yarbrough wrote stories, mainly historical in nature, for the The Charlotte Observer, including the series Interesting Carolinians.
+Yarbrough wrote stories, mainly historical in nature, for The Charlotte Observer, including the series Interesting Carolinians.
 Sometimes this column was also referred to as Interesting Carolina People.
 She also wrote about local and regional affairs.

 She was a prominent clubwoman and held office in various women's organizations including the Daughters of the American Revolution, the Daughters of the American Colonists, the United Daughters of the Confederacy, the Young Women's Christian Association, the Charlotte Woman's Club.
 She was also an active member of the Society for the Preservation of Antiquities and served as a board director for the Florence Crittenton Home.

 Yarbrough was a member of Myers Park Baptist Church in the Myers Park Neighborhood.